‘We’re just too poor’: Record heat waves reveal plight of Americans without air conditioning

 Shannon Lewis, 38, lived in her Detroit home for nearly 20 years without air conditioning.
 Lewis’s bedroom was the only place with a window unit, so she’d squeeze her teenager, 8-year-old and 3-year-old-twins into her queen-size bed to sleep, eat meals and watch television.

-“So it was like cool in one room and a heat stroke in another,” Lewis said.
-For the first time, Lewis now has air conditioning through a local non-profit, she said.
+“It was like cool in one room and a heat stroke in another,” Lewis said.
+For the first time, she now has air conditioning through a local non-profit, she said.
 “We don’t have to sleep or eat in the same room, we are able to come out, sit at the dining room table, eat like a family.”

 After at least 54 died during a 2021 heat wave, mostly elderly people without air conditioning, in the Portland area, Oregon passed a law prohibiting landlords from placing blanket bans on air conditioning units.
 By and large, however, states don’t have laws requiring landlords to provide cooling.